The Expedition Trip Notes provide detailed information and background for the Adventure Consultants Everest Expedition.

 Anthea Fisher, Everest Basecamp Manager

 Anthea is a dedicated outdoors professional with her roles taking her to some of the furthest, coldest corners of the globe.
-She works as a field guide and in management logistics for the Australian Antarctic Division and now as Everest Base Camp Manager for AC in 2015, 2016, 2017 and returning again in 2018.
+She works as a field guide and in management logistics for the Australian Antarctic Division and now as Everest Base Camp Manager for AC in 2015, 2016, 2017 and 2018.
 She also assists at the AC office with expedition logistics and has led treks to Everest Base Camp.

 Dr Sophie Wallace, Expedition Doctor